-It’s important to realize that the policies in place are there to protect the company.
+It’s important to realize the policies in place to protect the company.
 For instance, policies like non-compete clauses and intellectual property rights are apparent safeguards.
 The main reason for discrimination and sexual harassment policies is to protect its interests.
 They protect the company against lawsuits from its employees.
 They do nothing to change the behavior of those who commit these acts.
 If someone violates these policies, the company terminates them, and then they go to another company with better knowledge of concealing these activities.

 Scientific Discovery and Perfection

 Scientific discovery is the driving force of our modern world.
 Science is an agent of change, creating technology to provide solutions.
-Yet, some claim that science and especially mathematics are the only trustworthy measures.
+Yet, some claim that science and mathematics are the only trustworthy measures.
 And, this may be true, but this is different from our subject.